Learn from slip-ups

 If you do start again

-You may be disappointed in yourself, but you’re the same, strong person that decided to quit.
-And you can do it again.
+You may be disappointed in yourself, but you’re the same strong person that decided to quit.
+And you can do it again and learn from your mistakes.
 So don’t feel discouraged.
 Next time will be different.
 Make a plan now to quit again.